School of Medicine

 Professor of Orthopaedic Surgery at the Stanford University Medical Center

-Current Research and Scholarly Interests My research focuses on the etiology, prevention, and treatment of sports injuries in athletes including: patellofemoral pain, iliotibial band syndrome, stress fractures, and core strengthening.
+Current Research and Scholarly Interests My research focuses on the etiology, prevention, and treatment of overuse sports injuries in athletes and lifestyle medicine practices for improved health and longevity.